Limitation Periods and Emails: Can an Email Signature Extend a Limitation Period?

 Potential debtors and defendants should proceed cautiously when exchanging emails with potential creditors and claimants knowing that such emails may extend potential limitation periods.
 Conversely, while the most prudent course of action remains for potential creditors and claimants to commence their claims early to avoid any limitation concerns, potential creditors and claimants may avoid their claim being statute barred through email acknowledgements of debts and/or liabilities by potential debtors or defendants.

 This area of law continues to evolve and, as such, it is critical for parties to a potential dispute to preserve all communications between them.
 Both sides to a dispute have an interest in resolving any limitations defences early and before much effort (or expense) is spent on the issue.
-As such, if readers retain legal counsel, it is essentially that readers provide their counsel with all documents they may have in relation to their dispute, especially if there are limitations concerns.
+As such, if readers retain legal counsel, it is essential that they provide their counsel with all documents they may have in relation to their dispute, especially if there are limitations concerns.

 1Working Enterprises Consulting & Benefits Services Ltd v United Food and Commercial Workers International Union, Local 1518, 2016 CanLII 29625 (BC LRB)